dcu/ricogen/README.md

 ## Getting Started

-Install the gem with "gem install hamgen" then run "hamgen #{app_name}" which app_name is your app name... duh!
+Install the gem with "gem install ricogen" then run "ricogen #{app_name}" which app_name is your app name... duh!

 Then it builds something *I* like.